 Gym Visits (Geofencing)

-- Facilities — Retrieve and manage the member’s verified locations.
-Facilities can be added by searching nearby places.
+- Facilities -- Load the member's verified locations.
+Facilities can also be added from Map search results.

 Android

-- Ensure a notification channel is created before posting notifications.
+- Create a notification channel before posting geofence notifications.

-- If Google Play Services are not available and no fallback is used, geofencing will not function.
+- Google Play Services must be available.
+If unavailable, geofencing will not function.

 iOS